njtech/xfce-super-key-fix/README.md

 - Click OK

 Be sure to not delete the folder you extracted from the downloaded ZIP file, or move it to a location where you would not delete it normally before doing the above steps.

+Logout and log back in for the script to start working.

 ## Uninstallation